 Every year, Stuttgart has two BIG Beer Fests, FrühlingsFest in April-May and CanstatterFest in September – October.
 Whether you decide to don the dirndl and lederhosen or go in street clothes, “going to Fest” is one of the BIG highlights of living here in Stuttgart.
 To me, Fest is a mix of carnival/celebration/beer fun/great music/good food with lots of memories.
 Whether you drink or not there is a lot to do at FEST.

 9. Take a walk or hike in the woods

 On any given day you will see your host nation friends out walking and hiking the paths around their town, in the Black Forest or Bavaria, just about anywhere.
 Europeans walk a lot.
-I have really embraced this, my favorite is the Black Forest maybe because I grew up in the Adirondacks with fresh mountain lakes but for some reason I feel at home there.
+I have really embraced this part of the culture.
+My favorite is the Black Forest maybe because I grew up in the Adirondacks with fresh mountain lakes but for some reason, I feel at home there.
 Pretty much every month I plan a DAY TRIP to visit the Blueberry Pancake Hut in the Black Forest, it’s a good hike, 4 miles each way but you feel exhilarated at the end and have a belly filled with pancakes.

 For more information on hiking around Stuttgart – download my Ebook on more hikes ~ HERE!

 10. Enjoy and embrace – family, friends and time

 One of the biggest cultural differences I have noticed since arriving is the value of family, friends and time.
 They work hard and yet play and relax too.
 I notice quite frequently cell phones are put away at restaurants and people focus on each other, even the young ones do a phone stack.